 While spider veins are a form of venous insufficiency and are often considered an embarrassing condition, they do not require medical treatment.
 However, many people with spider veins choose to have them removed.

-Minimally and non-invasive treatment options are available for the treatment of spider veins in Boca Raton.
-As a first line of spider vein treatment Dr. Schoenhaus often recommends a number of lifestyle changes that will enhance vein health.
+Minimally and non-invasive treatment options are available for treating spider veins in Boca Raton.
+If you do not want to seek treatment with laser therapy or sclerotherapy, Dr. Jodi Schoenhaus often recommends a number of lifestyle changes that will enhance vein health.

 These lifestyle changes may include: